helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 10 - Nucleophilic Addition to Carbonyl Groups.md

 <img src="media/image142.png"
 style="width:1.71319in;height:0.76875in" />

-## Section 10.6: A look ahead: addition of carbon and hydride nucleophiles to carbonyls
+##  10.6: A look ahead: addition of carbon and hydride nucleophiles to carbonyls

 We have seen in this chapter a number of reactions in which oxygen and nitrogen nucleophiles add to carbonyl groups.
 Other nucleophiles are